 Brighten and disinfect your floors.
 Combine half a cup of hydrogen peroxide with one gallon of hot water and start mopping.
 It is safe for any floor type, and non-toxic.

+Here is a great household use for hydrogen peroxide!
 Kids toys can be covered in germs.
 Disinfect kids’ toys and play areas with some hydrogen peroxide in a spray bottle.
-It won’t hurt any one.
+It won’t hurt anyone.
 Just spray and rinse/wipe clean.

 Help your garden grown by warding off fungus.
 Just add a little hydrogen peroxide to your spray bottle the next time you’re spritzing plants to prevent fungus from growing.